Gyeongsang National University: Chilam Campus

-The gyeongsang national university hospital, unique facility for training of medical students and nurses, are also located in the campus.
-The area of the campus is 103,000 m2, and buildings such as dormitory, student center, and the medical library, are located.
+The Gyeongsang National University Hospital, a unique facility for training medical students and nurses, is also located on the campus.
+The area of the campus is 103,000 m2, and buildings such as a dormitory, student center, and medical library, are located.

 Tongyeong Campus

-The college of marine science is located in Inpyeong-dong, Tongyoung.
-The campus is home of ten departments for marine science in the college and has fifteen buildings including the college headquarter, education and research center, gym, library, student center, and female dormitory.
+The College of Marine Science is located in Inpyeong-dong, Tongyoung.
+The campus is home to ten departments for marine science in the college and has fifteen buildings including the college headquarters, education and research center, gym, library, student center, and female dormitory.
 The area of the campus is 147,000 m2.

 Changwon Campus

-Changwon Campus is the industry-university convergence campus, founded in 2017.
-Department of Mechanical Convergence Engineering is the only department that is located in Changwon Campus.
+The Changwon campus is the industry-university convergence campus, founded in 2017.
+The Department of Mechanical Convergence Engineering is the only department that is located in the Changwon campus.